evanx/redex/README.md

 Notes:
 - Redix and Nginx can be used together e.g. where one proxies requests to the other
 - We intend to reduce the feature gap between Redix and Nginx
+- Redix itself is simple, as it leverages ExpressJS and Redis

 ### Alternative: js-csp